neil-morrison44/storybook-addon-recoil-flow/README.md

 - The decorator provides a `RecoilRoot` with `overrides` set to false so the method in 1 will work without another decorator (but you'll not be able to set up a custom initialiser)

 ![Screenshot](/images/screenshot.png)

+## Known Issues

+- It's a bit ugly
+- The graph doesn't lay itself out very well
+- We're not using most of the features of React Flow so we could replace it with something smaller